apache/spark/docs/configuration.md

     Having a high limit may cause out-of-memory errors in driver (depends on spark.driver.memory and memory overhead of objects in JVM).
 Setting a proper limit can protect the driver from out-of-memory errors.

-	<br /><em>Note:</em> In client mode, this config must not be set through the <code>SparkConf</code>
-	directly in your application, because the driver JVM has already started at that point.
-	Instead, please set this through the default properties file.</td>
   </td>
 </tr>
 <tr>